PhilGrunewald/MeterData/README.md

 App based diaries                 | 395

 A complete electricity record in Table 1 refers to records with good electricity readings.
-Some household attached the recorder shortly after the study period begins and still returned some valid data.
+Some households attached the recorder shortly after the study period begins and still returned some valid data.
 Some of the registered households have not yet taken part, while others have done the study more than once.

 This document has two main parts.
 Under [Data collection](#data-collection) the recruitment process and data collection instruments are explained.
 The [Data deposition](#data-deposition) section introduces the data tables, their relationships and the meaning of fields, columns and values.